 In this work, we consider a well-known model predictive controller (MPC)~\cite{mayne:aut:2000}.
 We follow standard formulation of the linear MPC as the quadratic optimization problem, specifically formed as

-Here, the objective function is defined as finite sum of two terms over a prediction horizon $N$.
-Both terms are considered as a weighted second norms, i.e. $||{\bf a}||_Q^2 = {\bf a}^\intercal Q {\bf a}$.
+Here, the objective function is defined as the finite sum of two terms over a prediction horizon $N$.
+Both terms are considered as a weighted second norm, i.e. $||{\bf a}||_Q^2 = {\bf a}^\intercal Q {\bf a}$.
 Note, that to enforce problem~\eqref{eq:mpc} feasibility, the weighting factors $\ui{Q}{du}$ and $\ui{Q}{r}$ must be chosen as positive definite and positive semi-definite matrices, respectively.
 The constraints~\eqref{eq:mpc:x}-\eqref{eq:mpc:cstx} are enforced for $k\in{0, 1, \ldots, N-1}$.
 Moreover, to enforce reference tracking, the minimization objective, Equation \ref{eq:mpc:obj}, includes a term for reference tracking error, $||{\bf y}_k - {\bf r}_k||_{\ui{Q}{r}}^2$, as well as a control rate penalisation term, $ ||{\bf u}_k - {\bf u}_{k-1}||_{\ui{Q}{du}}^2$, which is a standard way to enforce offset free tracking~\cite{pannocchia:jpc:2003:ofs}.
-The optimization problem is initialised with current state measurement ${\bf x}(t)$, as in~\eqref{eq:mpc:x0} and by the value of the control action from previous sampling instant $ {\bf u}(t-\ui{T}{s})$, as described in~\eqref{eq:mpc:um1}.
+The optimization problem is initialised with current state measurement ${\bf x}(t)$, as in~\eqref{eq:mpc:x0}, by the value of the control action from previous sampling instant $ {\bf u}(t-\ui{T}{s})$, as described in~\eqref{eq:mpc:um1}, and by the reference value $\bf{r}$ in~\eqref{eq:mpc:obj}.
 Note, that the notation ${\bf u}_{-1}$ is valid for $k = 0$, which is necessary to compute the value of the objective function in the initial prediction step.

-The control strategy is implemented in the receding horizon fashion, where we solve the~\eqref{eq:mpc} towards global optimality yielding optimal sequence of control actions ${\bf U}^\star = [ {\bf u}_0^{\star\intercal}, \ldots, {\bf u}_{N-1}^{\star\intercal}]^\intercal$, while only the first one is applied to the system.
+The control strategy is implemented in the receding horizon fashion, where we solve ~\eqref{eq:mpc} towards global optimality yielding an optimal sequence of control actions ${\bf U}^\star = [ {\bf u}_0^{\star\intercal}, \ldots, {\bf u}_{N-1}^{\star\intercal}]^\intercal$, while only the first action is applied to the system.
 Representation of such an implementation is visualised on the Fig.~\ref{fig:closed_loop}.

 We formulate the quadratic optimization problem~\eqref{eq:mpc} in \textsc{Matlab} with the YALMIP toolbox~\cite{yalmip:paper}.
 The problem is then solved numerically with the GUROBI solver.
 Due to the fast dynamics of the controlled system, and that the numerical solution to the MPC problem takes more time compared to the sampling rate $\ui{T}{s}$, we consider a parametric solution to the optimization problem~\eqref{eq:mpc}.
 The parametric solution allows us to evaluate the control law to obtain the optimal control action within allotted time.